top of page

-My PhD project aims to contribute to an accurate, affirming understanding of stimming and self-regulation in Autistic adults.
-I am committed to research with Autistic co-production partners; ensuring that research translates to relevant, practical, and meaningful outcomes for the Autistic community.
+The Stimming Project at La Trobe aims to contribute to an accurate, affirming understanding of stimming and self-regulation in Autistic adults.
+We are committed to research with Autistic co-production partners; ensuring that research translates to relevant, practical, and meaningful outcomes for the Autistic community.

 Autistic adults’ experience of restricted repetitive behaviours